shameed1910/springboot-kubernetes/README.md

 # Get details of your deployments

-kubectl get describe deployments
+kubectl describe deployments

 # Get details of your replicas

-kubectl get describe deployments
+kubectl describe rs

 # Command to create a deployment object by using the yml file